"Mirror, mirror, on the wall, which is the hardest puzzle of them all?"

 During my endeavors to solve this puzzle, I found out some other possibilities for taking the string out - it could also be taken out of the wire by moving it through the windings of the wire (don't know how to call them - what I mean is the space which is between the curves on the upmost or downmost parts of the wire), or by simultaneously putting the string through the openings (this one results in the opposite position of the string to the starting position).
 But what was the correct thing to strive for?
 Also, what should the first step of the solution be?
 Should I move the center of the string, or one of the two ends, what direction should I move it, should I make it pass through the windings of the wire and so on?
 There seemed to be thousands of possible positions and movements of the string on the wire.
 What should be done and what - not?

 During my initial try, I created some very complicated knots, I also used force to move the string at some points (it was so twisted in itself), I even hooked the string on the outer side of the wire (which I understood later was part of the correct path of the solution) and did many of things.
 I was even two or three steps away from solving it, but then I must have taken another path and blasted all my chances in solving it quickly.
-I created two easier versions, in which the wire is twisted only once and twice respectively.
-But they were way too easy and their solutions could not be incorporated in the solution of this one as I expected.
+I created two easier versions, in which the wire is twisted only once

 At one point, I saw the chance to use some force and then free the string for good.
 I hesitated a few days whether I shall apply this or not, but at the end, after returning few times to the same position, I cheated.